There is one important thing to remember when you go to the beach, snorkel, dive or swim in a cenote: use biodegradable sunscreen.

 Here are some brands that we recommend:

-The Yucatan Peninsula is one big hydrological system running underground, connected throughout.
-Studies show that 4,000 and 6,000 tons of sunscreen washes off tourists every single year, so please remember to shower before you enter with any chemicals on your body.
+The Riviera Maya is one big hydrological system running underground, connected throughout.
+Studies show that 4,000 to 6,000 tons of sunscreen washes off tourists every single year, so please remember to shower before you enter with any chemicals on your body.
 We all must play our part in protecting this beautiful ecosystem of the Riviera Maya.
 It is the reason why you and millions of others have chosen to visit every year.